Night on Bald Mountain

 It is through Rimsky-Korsakov's version that Night on Bald Mountain achieved lasting fame.
 Premiering in Saint Petersburg in 1886, the work became a concert favourite.
 Half a century later, the work obtained perhaps its greatest exposure through the Walt Disney animated film Fantasia (1940), featuring an arrangement by Leopold Stokowski, based on Rimsky-Korsakov's version.
 Mussorgsky's tone poem was not published in its original form until 1968.
-It has started to gain exposure and become familiar to modern audiences.

 Name

 The original Russian title of the tone poem, Иванова ночь на лысой горе, translates literally as Saint John's Eve on Bald Mountain, usually shortened to Night on Bald Mountain.
 However, due to several ambiguities, the composition is also known by a number of alternative titles in English.

 The Russian word "ночь" (noch′) is literally "night" in English, but idiomatically this would refer to the night following St. John's Day, variously observed between 21 June (the summer solstice) and 25 June.
 The night before St. John's Day is usually referred to as "St. John's Eve" in English; Russian does not make this distinction.

 Bald Mountain is the most familiar translation of "лысой горе" (lysoy gore) in English, and is also the most literal.
 The adjective "bald" is commonly used in English place names for barren hills, mountains, and other features, and so is also idiomatic.
 However, because the most familiar use of "bald" describes hairlessness, this part of the title is also known as "Bare Mountain".
 The use of "bald" to describe barren landscapes is common in European languages.
 In French, the piece is known as Une nuit sur le mont Chauve and in Italian Una Notte sul Monte Calvo (A Night on Bald Mountain).

 Some performances of the work also insert the article "the" before "Bald Mountain" or "Bare Mountain".
 Articles are not used in Russian, but are often applied to nouns when translating Russian into languages that regularly use articles, such as English and French.
 However, because the title of the work refers to a specific place called "Bald Mountain", an article would not normally be used in English.
-(Note: In fact, the use of "the" in this context changes "Bald Mountain" from a proper noun, referring to a particular place, to a common noun, which might refer to any mountain fitting the description.)